QTNM/QTNMSim/README.md

 The number density (atoms/cm3) of the tritium material is printed to screen for validation (defined in default g/cm3 units).
-Also, the lower energy limit of the tritium decay generator now stands at 1.5 keV, avoiding too low energy electrons with cyclotron radii to small to sample by realistic maximum step lengths, say 0.1mm.
+Also, the lower energy limit of the tritium decay generator now stands at 1.5 keV, avoiding too low energy electrons with cyclotron radii too small to sample by realistic maximum step lengths, say 0.3mm.